5 ways to help reduce your cancer risk through dietPersonal health · Aug 16, 2022

 5. Cut back on foods that increase cancer risk

 In addition to understanding what foods can help reduce the risk of cancer, it’s also important to be aware of what foods to avoid.

 Limit your intake of the following substances, which have been shown to increase risk of developing cancer:

-Alcohol: Several cancers such as colon, liver, esophageal, mouth and certain types of breast are associated with increased alcohol consumption6.
+Alcohol: Several cancers such as colon, liver, esophageal, mouth and certain types of breast cancer are associated with increased alcohol consumption.14

-Added sugar, salt and fat: Too much salt may increase risk of developing stomach cancer8, while, excess sugar and fat may indirectly increase cancer risk by contributing excess calories associated with weight gain.
+Added sugar, salt and fat: Too much salt may increase risk of developing stomach cancer, while excess sugar and fat may indirectly increase cancer risk by contributing excess calories associated with weight gain.17

 What we eat – or don’t eat – can influence our risk for developing cancer.
 Paying attention to what we eat as well as other modifiable factors, such as physical activity, smoking status, alcohol intake and UV exposure, allows us to take some control over both our cancer risks and general well-being.

 Our nutrition team specializes in disease prevention through diet.
 Contact us to talk about a personalized plan for you.

 If you’re looking to get a deeper understanding of your overall health, a Preventive Health Assessment may be valuable.
 Through diagnostic testing, laboratory screening and a full physical assessment, you will have 1:1 time with a team of medical professionals to learn about any potential risk factors for chronic illnesses such as cancer.